dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

    | X_CSI_MAX_VOLUMES_PER_NODE | Specify the default value for the maximum number of volumes that the controller can publish to the node | Yes | 0 |
    | X_CSI_MODE   | Driver starting mode  | No | node |

-4. Execute the following command to create PowerScale custom resource:
+4. Execute the following command to create PowerFlex custom resource:
     ```kubectl create -f <input_sample_file.yaml>``` .
-    This command will deploy the CSI-PowerScale driver in the namespace specified in the input YAML file.
+    This command will deploy the CSI-PowerFlex driver in the namespace specified in the input YAML file.

 5. [Verify the CSI Driver installation](../#verifying-the-driver-installation)